The Magic of Found Objects is Free on First Reads!

 Here it is on YouTube so you can enjoy it now!

+ANYWAY!
+Back to THE MAGIC OF FOUND OBJECTS.
+I love all the books I’ve written—like my kids, there isn’t one that is my favorite—BUT I will say that I particularly ADORE this one, and maybe it’s because I’ve been thinking about writing it for years.
+It rolled around in my head being all vague and mysterious, and finally this year it decided to tell me what the plot should be.
 THE MAGIC OF FOUND OBJECTS is the story of Phronsie Linnelle, a woman who was conceived at Woodstock when all that peace and love and mud and music acted as a powerful aphrodisiac between two people who never should have met.
 What else could it have been but dark magic when Tenaj, a free-loving, witchy, tie-dye artist, met Robert Linnelle, a wet-behind-the-ears New Hampshire farm boy who was taking a post-high-school road trip with his buddy?
 The sparks flew, Hendrix played the “Star-Spangled Banner” in a way it had never been played before, the rain came down in torrents—and nine months later, twins came tumbling into the world, welcomed by two people who barely knew each other but who tried to make their new little family work.
+Maybe Phronsie can explain what happened next, from the book’s Prologue: |

 “I was named Phronsie, after a character in a book that my mother loved in childhood—Five Little Peppers and How They Grew.
 Phronsie was the youngest—a sweet, blonde, curly-haired toddler who was doted upon by the family.
 And they named my brother Hendrix because—well, guess why.